HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ##### Crimes per season of each year
 For our last query, we'll list the number of crimes reported and seasonal growth for each meteorological season and the average temperature for each season.
 For the seasonal growth column it'll display whether there was a gain or loss compared to the previous season.

-We start by creating a temporary table called "yearly_seasonal" that has a common table expression called "season_count" inside of it. for the "season_count" CTE we select the year and then we use the CASE and WHEN statements to create 3 different columns.
+We start by creating a temporary table called "yearly_seasonal" that has a common table expression called "season_count" inside of it. for the "season_count" CTE we select the year and then we use the CASE and WHEN expressions to create 3 different columns.
 For the first one, we use CASE and WHEN to assign months to their correct season, for example, December, January, and February get assigned the value 1 to indicate they're in winter.
 Our second use of CASE and WHEN involves us getting the count of the number of crimes for each season.
 The last use of CASE and WHEN involves getting the average maximum temperature reached in a day for each of the seasons.

 In the SELECT statement that follows our CTE we assign the year column and then the season, average temperature and number of crimes columns we just created into the "yearly_seasonal" temp table.
 We group the data by year and season so we get values that represent each season of each year.

 Next, we create another CTE called "buckets".
-Here we select all of the columns from "yearly_seasonal" and then we use the CAST, LAG, and OVER statements to create a column that displays how crime has changed from the previous season in percentage form.
-We also use the NTILE statement to have each of the 21 years be assigned a number in chronological order, so 2003 would be assigned 1, 2004 would be assigned 2, etc.
+Here we select all of the columns from "yearly_seasonal" and then we use the CAST, LAG, and OVER functions to create a column that displays how crime has changed from the previous season in percentage form.
+We also use the NTILE function to have each of the 21 years be assigned a number in chronological order, so 2003 would be assigned 1, 2004 would be assigned 2, etc.

 Lastly, in the corresponding SELECT statement, we select the year, average temperature and total crime growth to be displayed in our output.
-We also use the CASE and WHEN statements to change the seasons from numerical form to being represented by the actual word for the season.
+We also use the CASE and WHEN expressions to change the seasons from numerical form to being represented by the actual word for the season.
 We also use CASE, WHEN, and ELSE to create the seasonal growth column that shows gain when the change in crime from the previous season is positive and loss when the change is negative.
-If we wanted to filter by a specific year we could add a WHERE statement at the very end where we set nt = to any number between 1 to 21 for the specific year out of our 21 years that we want to filter for but we did not filter for any year here.
+If we wanted to filter by a specific year we could add a WHERE clause at the very end where we set nt = to any number between 1 to 21 for the specific year out of our 21 years that we want to filter for but we did not filter for any year here.

 ```
 DROP TABLE IF EXISTS #yearly_seasonal;